nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 -  Provenance to give researchers credit for their work
 - Collaboration among researchers

-The NLP Sandbox walk in the footsteps of previous successful scientific challenges that been organized using Synapse.
+The NLP Sandbox builds on the successes of previous scientific challenges that been organized using Synapse.
 The NLP Sandbox relies on the following features of Synapse to enable its users to develop and benchmark new NLP Tools.